yassinehamza1996/tennisfront/README.md

 ## About the project

-This project was built to manager the courts and the courses reservation for the Tennis brek academy
+This project was built to manage the courts and the courses reservation for the Tennis brek academy

 ## Development server